marcpage/libernet/notes.md

 ## Data Routing

 When new data is created, it is pushed (at the least) to the connected node that most closely matches the identity of the data.
-Data identity is the hash of the contents of the data.
 When data is pushed to a node, it must either be stored, or pushed to another node.
-A node may not delete data (except for the cases in Deleting Chunks) without first passing the data on to another node.
+A node may not delete data (except for the cases in [Deleting Data](#deleting-data)) without first passing the data on to another node.
 When data is passed on before deleting, it is passed to the node that most closely matches the identity of the data.
 When a node originates data, it may want to push the data to more than one node, to ensure the data is seeded properly, before deleting locally.